gonodono/glancet/README.md

 The manner in which Glance pieces together its own composables manages to avoid this issue.
-When we use `AndroidRemoteViews`, however, we have to pass the whole shebang already assembled, since we have no access to the parent `RemoteViews`, as that's all been abstracted away. `remoteAdapter` basically passes the adapter data to an injected function where we can attach it to the parent instead.
+When we use `AndroidRemoteViews`, however, we have to pass the whole shebang already assembled, and we have no access to the parent `RemoteViews` since that's all been abstracted away. `remoteAdapter` basically passes the adapter data to an injected function where it's attached to the parent instead.

 ### Example